Azure/azure-sdk-for-cpp/sdk/attestation/azure-security-attestation/README.md

 To interact with the authenticated APIs supported by the Azure Attestation service, your client must present an Azure Active Directory bearer token to the service.

-The simplest way of providing a bearer token is to use the  `DefaultAzureCredential` authentication method by providing client secret credentials is being used in this getting started section, but you can find more ways to authenticate with [azure-identity][azure_identity].
+The simplest way of providing a bearer token is to use the  `ClientSecretCredential` authentication method by providing client secret credentials is being used in this getting started section, but you can find more ways to authenticate with [azure-identity][azure_identity].

 ## Key concepts